AlexWoroschilow/Dictionary.AppImage/README.md

 ### How to run
 To be able to run the programm you will need the python3 and python3-virtualenv installed

-Install required modules: make init
+Install required modules: `make init`

-Activate python virtual environment: source venv/bin/activate
+Activate python virtual environment: `source venv/bin/activate`

-Run the programm: python3 src/main.py
+Run the programm: `python3 src/main.py`

 ### How to build an AppImage
 To be able to run the programm you will need the python3 and python3-virtualenv installed.

+Leave virtual environment: `deactivate`

-Build appimage: make
+Build appimage: `make`

-Run the program: bin/AOD-Dictionary.AppImage
+Run the program: `bin/AOD-Dictionary.AppImage`

 ### Screenshots